usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### A4.16.4 Grab Bars

-<a href="91standards_figures/figA6.htm" title="Fig. A6(a) and (b)">Fig. A6(a) and (b)</a> show the diagonal and side approaches most commonly used to transfer from a wheelchair to a water closet.
+[Fig. A6(a) and (b)](#figurea6) show the diagonal and side approaches most commonly used to transfer from a wheelchair to a water closet.
 Some wheelchair users can transfer from the front of the toilet while others use a 90-degree approach.
 Most people who use the two additional approaches can also use either the diagonal approach or the side approach.

+{% figure Figure A6 %}
+{% asset design-standards/fig_a6.gif alt="figure a6" %}
+{% figcaption %}
+<strong>Wheelchair Transfers.</strong>

+<strong>Diagonal Approach.</strong> Shows a person using a wheelchair approaching a water closet or toilet (toilet) from the front and turning to the left to position the wheelchair at a diagonal to the water closet or toilet.
+The centerline toilet is shown as 18 inches (455 mm) from the closest side wall.
+The edge of the clear floor space on the opposite side of the toilet is shown as 18 - 30 inches (455 - 760 mm) from the edge of the clear floor space to the centerline of the toilet.
+Four illustrations show the transfer from the wheelchair to the seat of the toilet.
+In (1), the user takes a transfer position, swings footrest out of the way, and sets brakes.
+In (2), the user removes the armrest closest to the toilet, and transfers by pivoting counterclockwise and moving from the wheelchair seat towards the toilet seat.
+In (3), the user moves the wheelchair out of the way and changes position (some people fold chair or pivot it 90 degrees to the toilet).
+In (4), the user positions on toilet, and releases brake.

+<strong>Side Approach.</strong> Shows a person using a wheelchair positioned to one side of a toilet.
+The back of the wheelchair is facing the wall that is behind the toilet.
+In the figure, the toilet is to the left of the wheelchair user.
+The centerline toilet is shown as 18 inches (455 mm) from the closest side wall.
+The edge of the clear floor space on the opposite side of the toilet is shown as 42 inches (1065 mm) from the edge of the clear floor space to the centerline of the toilet.
+Three illustrations show the transfer from the wheelchair to the toilet.
+In (1), the user takes the transfer position adjacent to the toilet, removes the armrest closest to the toilet and sets brakes.
+In (2), the user transfers from the wheelchair to the seat of the toilet by sliding sideways from the wheelchair seat onto the toilet seat.
+In (3), the user positions on the toilet seat.
+The wheelchair remains positioned beside the toilet.
+{% endfigcaption %}
+{% endfigure %}

 #### A4.16.5 Flush Controls